UTHealth-Ontology/MCRO/README.md

 * Xiaqian Jiang
 * Licong Cui

-This work has been supported by National Institutes of Health under Award Numbers: RF1AG072799, R56AI150272, R56AG074604, and T15LM007093.
+This work has been supported by National Institutes of Health under Award Numbers: RF1AG072799, R56AI150272, R56AG074604, and T15LM007093, and by the American Heart Association: 19GPSGC35180031.